-The number of credits a student may carry is determined by the cumulative quality point average as follows:
+The number of credits an undergraduate student may carry is determined by the cumulative grade point average as follows:

-- If the cumulative QPA is less than 2.000, students are limited to a maximum of 16 credits, inclusive of any repeat courses that are scheduled. - If the cumulative QPA is 2.000 to 2.499, a maximum load of 18 credits is permitted.

-• If the cumulative QPA is 2.500 or above, a maximum of 21 credits is permitted.
+- If the cumulative GPA is less than 2.000, students are limited to a maximum of 16 credits, inclusive of any repeat courses that are scheduled. - If the cumulative GPA is 2.000 to 2.499, a maximum load of 18 credits is permitted. - If the cumulative GPA is 2.500 or above, a maximum of 21 credits is permitted.
 An additional fee is charged for each credit in excess of 18.